What it is

 Category

-Check authorship, evidence, and reputation before trusting content
+Check sources, evidence, incentives, and framing before trusting or sharing media claims.

 Create concise, scannable knowledge base articles with consistent structure and maintenance triggers.